TiKi7/Sansar.API/GLOSSARY.md

 Represents a 3D position or direction (X, Y, Z).

 ### Quaternion
 Represents a 3D rotation.
-Often initialized from Euler angles using `Quaternion.FromEulerAngles`.
+Often initialized from Euler angles.

 ### Color
 Represents an RGBA color.
-Use `Color.Black` or `new Color(r, g, b, a)`.
+Use `Color.Black` or custom RGBA values.